-St. Louis encephalitis is a viral disease spread by infected mosquitoes.
+St. Louis encephalitis is a mosquito-borne infection.
 This disease can affect the central nervous system, causing severe complications and even death.

 The Central Nervous System

-St. Louis encephalitis is caused by a virus with the same name.
+St. Louis encephalitis is caused by a virus.
 Mosquitoes are infected with this virus when they feed on birds.
 Infected mosquitoes can transmit the virus to humans and animals.
 St. Louis encephalitis is not spread from person to person.

-Risk factors that increase your chance of getting St. Louis encephalitis include:
+Factors that may increase your chance of St. Louis encephalitis include: